7 Practical Ways to Show Grace to Others

 As a young peep grows, it might even need space to hop out of our hands and explore the world.
 Our loved ones need this space at times, too.

-I often remind our teenage daughter to hold her friends with an open palm, allowing them to distance themselves at times and welcoming them back if they return in search of close friendship.
+I often remind our daughter to hold her friends with an open palm, allowing them to distance themselves at times and welcoming them back if they return in search of close friendship.
 Would any of your relationships be healthier by extending this kind of grace?

-I often remind our teenage daughter to hold her friends with an open palm, allowing them to distance themselves at times and welcoming them back if they return in search of close friendship. #grace #friendship Share on X
+I often remind our daughter to hold her friends with an open palm, allowing them to distance themselves at times and welcoming them back if they return in search of close friendship. #grace #friendship Share on X3.
+Extend grace by resisting the urge to play the role of the Holy Spirit.

 We show grace to others when we resist the urge to play the Holy Spirit.